styriandev/ws-jungheinrich-rxjs-211123/exercises/infinite-scroller-exhaustmap.md

-# ExhaustMap Exercise
+# Infinite Scrolling with exhaustMap

 # Goal

 We want to deepen our knowledge about higher order observables, by getting familiar with the `exhaustMap` operator.
 We will use it in order to implement an infinite scroll solution that paginates http calls on scroll events.

-## Infinite Scrolling with exhaustMap
+## Infinite Scrolling

 Our trigger is already implemented and ready to use.
 The `ElementVisibilityDirective` emits an event everytime it is visible to the user, indicating we've reached the bottom of the list and we should start fetching a new page.